In another post, we provide a comprehensive overview of WordPress Themes.

 When you purchase WordPress themes from ThemeForest, you will receive email notifications when a new update is available for your theme …

-(ThemeForest sends you theme update notifications)
+(ThemeForest emails you theme update notifications)

 Creative Market